grycap/im/doc/source/REST.rst

    of the infrastructure as indicated in ``radl``.
 The RADL restrictions are the same as in :ref:`RPC-XML Reconfigure <reconfigure-xmlrpc>`.
 If no RADL are specified, the contextualization process is stated again.
+   The last  ``vm_list`` parameter is optional and is a coma separated list of IDs of the VMs to reconfigure.
+If not specified all the VMs will be reconfigured.

 DELETE ``http://imserver.com/infrastructures/<infId>``
    :ok response: 200 OK